 Support & subscribe

-• Enabling access to news and information for all who need it, regardless of ability to pay;
+• Providing access to news and information for all who need it, regardless of ability to pay;

-• Providing the latest news as well as helpful resources and information for readers;
+• Reporting the latest news as well as helpful resources and information for readers;

-• Amplifying historically marginalized and unheard voices in the community;
+• Amplifying marginalized and unheard voices in the community;

 • Cultivating a publication for the people of Lawrence that reflects the values of our neighbors; and